docker/docs/docker-for-mac/osxfs.md

 Without a reproduction, it is very difficult for us to analyze your use case and determine what improvements would speed it up.
-When you don't provide a reproduction, one of us has to take the time to figure out the specific software you are using and guess and hope that we have configured it in a typical way or a way that has poor performance.
+When you don't provide a reproduction, one of us needs to figure out the specific software you are using and guess and hope that we have configured it in a typical way or a way that has poor performance.
 That usually takes 1-4 hours depending on your use case and once it is done, we must then determine what regular performance is